vadz/grapheditor/README.md

 -------------

 1. wxWidgets 3.x
-1. Graphviz headers and libraries
+1. Graphviz headers and libraries: currently tested with Graphviz 2.26 only.

 Using Microsoft Visual Studio